j19sch/j19sch.github.io/pages/my-lists/reading-list.md

 # Reading list

+### 2025
+- The Mark Inside: A Perfect Swindle, a Cunning Revenge, and a Small History of the Big Con - Amy Reading

 ### 2024
 - Blood in the Machine: The Origins of the Rebellion Against Big Tech - Brian Merchant
 - Revolusi: Indonesië en het ontstaan van de moderne wereld - David Van Reybrouck